shepherd-s/webots-vehicle_controller/README.md

 *if not, it will throw a segmentation fault error.*

 - Function to optimize: tt * av (where tt = time travelled and av = average velocity).
-- Selection method: Binary ranking with elitism k = 1 (the best one always survives).
+- Selection method: Torunament with selectable k (example with k = 4).
 - Crossing method: BLX-alpha (generating 2 sons and selecting the most different one (euclidean distance) from the mother).
 - Mutation method: Uniform (not applied to the best individual).

-## CHANGELOG
+## CHANGELOG 3.2.0
-- Changed the description of the WorldInfo node in the world file.
+- Changed the selection method to k tournament.
+- Fixed de euclidean_d function.
-- Changed the fps field to 30 in the WorldInfo node for better simulation performance.
+- Changed the mutation probability maximum value from 10% to 6%.

 ## TRAINING SAMPLE VIDEO
 https://user-images.githubusercontent.com/90930079/166741456-0ce57418-f55b-4a4e-8145-9d01ffad18d9.mp4